 - Camping pads: A must-have to keep you at the base level of comfort in your tent and to keep you dry in case your tent leaks or the ground is wet.
 Based on your desires, needs, and budget, you can get anything from a full-blown air mattress to a minimalist ultra-light air pad.
-What you choose will depend on the weather (colder nights mean more heavy-duty pads), your personal preference (how important is back comfort to you?), your budget, and the size of your tent.
+What you choose will depend on the weather, your personal preference, your budget, and the size of your tent.

 - Sleeping bags: Make sure you’ve got one for each person and that you have them rolled and stored as tightly as possible.

 - Accessories: For added comfort, bring along an extra tarp for the ground, flashlights, and extra blankets, and, of course, good ghost stories.